-Possible Topics of Shareholder Proposals for 2021.
+Possible Topics of Proposals for 2021

 Following a relatively strong showing of various ESG proposals during the 2020 proxy season compared to prior years, proposals on environmental, social or governance topics similar to those that gained significant support may be submitted during the 2021 Proxy Season.
 As a result of the COVID-19 pandemic, there may be proposals focusing on employee health and safety, as well as on human capital management generally.
 With racial and social justice issues attracting increased attention, companies may receive shareholder proposals targeting these issues, such as proposals highlighting employee diversity and equal opportunity.
 For example, in July 2020, the New York City Comptroller sent letters to the chief executive officers of 67 S&P 100 companies calling on them to match their statements affirming their commitments to racial equality and diversity and inclusion by publicly disclosing their annual EEO-1 Report data.
-These letters indicated that if the companies do not commit to making that disclosure they risk potential submission of shareholder proposals or opposition to the election of director nominees standing for re-election.7

-Amendments to Rule 14a-8.
-On September 23, 2020, the SEC adopted amendments to Rule 14a-88 that:
+These letters indicated that if the companies do not commit to making that disclosure they risk potential submission of shareholder proposals or opposition to the election of director nominees standing for re-election.7(Editor's note: In September 2020, the SEC adopted amendments to Rule 14a-8 that will not apply to the 2021 proxy season.
+These amendments will be discussed in a future issue of INSIGHTS).8